hawk-s/Metal_Detecting_Ownership_and_Non-Ownership_Motives/README.md

 To reproduce the analysis please clone this whole repository and run the files 'DATASET_1.py' up to 'DATASET_5.py', in the 'ANALYSIS' folder.

-Please make sure to have all the necessary libraries downloaded.
+Please make sure to have all the necessary libraries installed.

 The key datasets used, available in the 'ANALYSIS' folder, are: